Inflectra/rapise-documentation/docs/Guide/tests_and_sub_tests.md

 The concept of Sub-Test is an organic way to organize the whole work with Tests in organic way.
 By having sub-tests one may meet one of the following goals:

 1. Create multiple test scenarios working with same set of Objects and Functions.
 2. Organize different test scenarios into a single workspace.
 3. Use Sub-test to make cross-browser tests.

 We will consider each of described goals separately.
 The test containing the sub-test(s) we will call **base** or **parent** test.

-## Make Multiple Test Scenarios with the Same Set of Objects
+## Shared Object Repository and Shared Functions

 In this case **parent** test contains all learned objects and user-defined functions.

 ![subtestdependant](./img/tests_and_sub_tests1.png)

-For example, the parent test may have objects "User Name", "Password", "Sign On".
+For example, the parent test may have objects `User Name`, `Password`, `Sign On`.
 And function

 ```javascript
 function Login(username, password)